smyshlya/HTrate/README.md

 This repository contains scripts for identification and analysis of active mobile genetic elements (MGEs) in bacterial genomes.
 # Installation

+To use the script it is required to obtain an NCBI API key.
+Otherwise it is likely that some of the scripts will give errors.
+See https://support.nlm.nih.gov/knowledgebase/article/KA-05317/en-us
 You can use conda to install all required packages and dependencies.
 See conda installation procedure at https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html

 First you clone the github repository or download and unzip it from this page.